Morning journal prompts for self-discovery, mental health, mindset to help your start your day and be your best self

 My Morning Journaling Routine

 Each morning when I sit down at my desk, I like to spend 10-15 minutes journaling.
-This daily habit helps to prepare me mentally for my day, and allows me to start my day off fresh by offloading any weighing thoughts I might be having.
+This daily habit helps to prepare me mentally for my day.
+Allowing me to start my day off fresh by offloading any weighing thoughts I might be having.

-I typically follow these 8 daily journal prompts every morning.
-Often there is some repetition, but I actually like this as it helps to keep me focused with my goals and my desired mindset.
+I typically follow these 8 daily journaling prompts every morning.
+Often there is some repetition, but I actually like this.
+The daily repetition of these journal prompts keeps me focused on my goals and my desired mindset.

-I like start each daily journal session with a quick brain dump.
-It can be as short as a couple words about the weather to a few sentences about a situation that had bothered me.
-Basically any immediate thoughts in my mind as I sit down.
+Typically, I like start each daily journal session with a quick brain dump.
+It can be as short as a couple words about the weather to a few sentences about a situation that had happened yesterday or bothered me.

-Then I follow my regular morning journal prompt format:
+I follow this 8 step morning journal prompt format:

 - Today I choose to…